 Many years back, I nearly told my boss to do just that.
 I’m a fairly mild-mannered guy, but one day my boss verbally bollocked me in front of everyone.
 Quite undeservedly.
 Then he squared up to me outside.
 I reported him to HR.

 Of course, HR did nothing about it (at first), in case they rocked the apple cart.
 The message eventually sunk in, when someone else reported him for his behaviour.
 He was nice as pie after that…strange that.

 That was the first time I thought about ‘getting out’, not having to put up with all this corporate abuse.

 In fairness, all my projects have been plain sailing (near enough) after that incident.
 But, I want a change of environment now.

 The thing is, money buys options.
 It lets us create a business, invest in robust investments, help our family and give back to society.

 The problem is, some people don’t know when to stop.
-They exceed the fulfillment curve (myself included), whereas they should be sitting comfortably on the crux of that curve.
+They exceed the fulfilment curve (myself included), whereas they should be sitting comfortably on the crux of that curve.

-The secret in life is identifying the peak of the curve…that my friends, is the point of maximum fulfillment (shown as ‘enough/ luxuries’ on the curve above):
+The secret in life is identifying the peak of the curve…that my friends, is the point of maximum fulfilment (shown as ‘enough/ luxuries’ on the curve above):

 The Mexican Fisherman and the Investment Banker